Successful Speaking Engagements

 Jacky's top eight tips ...

 I love speaking engagements ... most of the time.
-There are a few horror stories in my life where I have got it dreadfully wrong and bombed out and I still go hot and cold when I remember them!
-However, I'm still alive, reputation intact and love speaking in public ...
+There are a few horror stories where I have got it wrong and bombed out and I still go hot and cold when I remember them!
+However, I'm still alive, my reputation intact and I love speaking in public ...

 At speaking engagements, connect with your audience and keep your energy high.